For years, iceberg lettuce got a real thrashing from chefs who thought of it as tasteless and nothing but texture. What’s wrong with great texture?

 3 Prepare the iceberg lettuce: Discard the outer leaves of the lettuce.
 Halve the lettuce through the core.
 Cut each half into 3 wedges so each piece has some core attached to it.
 With the wedges flat on the cutting board, trim out the tough part of the core from each wedge, but leave enough so that the wedges stay intact.

 4 Assemble the salads: Arrange the wedges on six salad plates.
 Spoon some dressing over the wedges.
 Sprinkle with bacon, tomatoes, and chives.
+Serve immediately.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 Thank you!